pyca/service-identity/docs/api.rst

    :param hostname: The hostname that *connection* should be connected to.
    :type hostname: :class:`unicode`

-   :raises VerificationError: If *connection* does not provide a certificate that is valid for *hostname*.
+   :raises service_identity.VerificationError: If *connection* does not provide a certificate that is valid for *hostname*.

    :returns: `None`